 - Refrain from conflict.
 Your senior loved one could become angry or combative as a way to express his or her concern with being alone.
 No matter what he or she may say, it is important that you refrain from quarreling with or correcting the senior loved one.
 An appropriate response is to validate the person’s feelings (“I can see you’re feeling upset,”) and refocus the conversation to a far more soothing topic (“Would you want to try a piece of the cake we made earlier today?”)

 - Clarify the separation period.
 Because the sense of time is generally lost in people who have Alzheimer’s, telling the senior you will just be away for a minute might not mean very much.
 Try using a standard wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you’ll be away and ask your loved one to hold onto it, explaining that when it dings, you will be back.

 Engaging a skilled dementia care provider who understands the nuances of dementia and puts into action creative techniques such as these can help restore peace to both you and your loved one.
-The dementia care professionals at Sage Home Care are fully trained and available to step in whenever you need a helping hand.
-Give us a call at (800) 578-4554 to schedule a free in-home consultation or to learn more about options for Carmel in-home care and see our full service area.
+The dementia care professionals at Sage Home Care, providers of Carmel home health care in the surrounding areas, are fully trained and available to step in whenever you need a helping hand.
+Give us a call at (800) 578-4554 to schedule a free in-home consultation or to learn more about our Carmel home health care services and the other communities we serve.